 Para español, seleccione de la lista

-The University of West Florida Historic Trust manages Historic Pensacola, which includes the T. T. Wentworth, Jr. Florida State Museum, the Pensacola Children's Museum, Historic Pensacola Village, the Pensacola Museum of Art, the Hilton Green Research Library, and the Voices of Pensacola in downtown Pensacola as well as Arcadia Mill Archaeological Site and Homestead in Milton, FL.
+The University of West Florida Historic Trust manages Historic Pensacola, which includes the Pensacola Museum of History, the Pensacola Children's Museum, Historic Pensacola Village, the Pensacola Museum of Art, the Hilton Green Research Library, and the Voices of Pensacola in downtown Pensacola as well as Arcadia Mill Archaeological Site and Homestead in Milton, FL.
 Our mission is to collect, preserve, interpret, and share the history of Northwest Florida.
-COVID hours: Tuesday, Thursday, and Saturdays from 10:00-1:00 and 1:00-4:00.
-Not all our museums are open due to COVID social distancing requirements or damages from Hurricane Sally.
-Please check our website for further details.
+Our unified tickets provide admission to our museum complex for seven (7) days.

 Type(s): Children's Historic Home History House